 Accelerating zero carbon innovations by testing with real people in real UK homes

 Decarbonising UK homes is one of the hardest challenges on the way to Net Zero.

-With over 500 digitally connected smart-homes, spread across England, Scotland and Wales with a variety of tenures, property types and demographics, the Living Lab is digitally open, interoperable and scalable.
-With room-by-room sensors and a digital integration platform – innovations can be tested with with mainstream smart meters, IoT devices, smart heating controls, battery storage, solar PV and electric vehicle chargers.
+With over 1000 digitally connected smart-homes, spread across England, Scotland and Wales with a variety of tenures, property types and demographics, the Living Lab is digitally open, interoperable and scalable.
+With room-by-room sensors and a digital integration platform – innovations can be tested with mainstream smart meters, IoT devices, smart heating controls, battery storage, solar PV and electric vehicle chargers.

 Innovative businesses can rapidly design, market-test and launch smart energy products, services and business models.